 Conclusion

 Ferfar plays a vital role in maintaining accurate and transparent land records in Maharashtra.
 While many property owners focus only on registering a sale deed, updating the mutation entry is equally important to ensure that revenue records reflect the correct ownership details.
-Without Ferfar, the 7/12 extract or property card may continue to display the previous owner’s name, which can create complications during resale, inheritance, or financial transactions.
+Without Ferfar, the 7/12 extract or property card may continue to display the previous owner’s name, which can create complications during resale, inheritance, or financial transactions, such as comparing loan against property interest rates or using a loan against property EMI calculator to plan for future financing.

 Timely completion of Ferfar helps prevent legal disputes, ownership confusion, and administrative delays.
 It is especially important when applying for agricultural loans, government schemes, crop insurance, or a loan against property, as banks and authorities verify updated land records before processing applications.
 Even in inheritance or family settlement cases, proper mutation ensures clarity among legal heirs and reduces the risk of future conflicts.